sherrilla71940/TutorFinderTW/README.md

 # Contributors

-This is project was intially started by [Aaron Sherill](https://github.com/sherrilla71940) and has been greatly improved through the contributions [Anton Novak](https://github.com/anton-novak) and [Danny Gold](https://github.com/dgold01).
+This project was intially started by [Aaron Sherill](https://github.com/sherrilla71940) and has been greatly improved through the contributions [Anton Novak](https://github.com/anton-novak) and [Danny Gold](https://github.com/dgold01).
+Their valuable contributions and enhancements have been instrumental in elevating the project's development and enhancing its overall quality.